Gabor Szilasi: Career

+Personal life and death

+Szilasi was married to the photographer Doreen Lindsay.

+He died at his home in Montreal on 10 April 2026, at the age of 98.

 Selected exhibitions

 In 1997, the Montreal Museum of Fine Arts organized a travelling retrospective of his work titled Gabor Szilasi: Photographs 1954–1996.
 Monet's Garden was shown at the Montreal Museum of Fine Arts in 1999.
 In 2017, Montreal's McCord Museum exhibited a 20-year selection of his unpublished photographs of the art world in Montreal, titled The Art World in Montreal, 1960–1980.